+Note:

-Note: With the approval of the supervisor and Director of the Fire Engineering programme, a full-time candidate may be employed in the university in academically relevant work for up to an average of 6 hours a week over the calendar year.
+- With the approval of the supervisor and Director of the Fire Engineering programme, a candidate may be employed in the university in academically relevant work for up to an average of 6 hours a week over the calendar year. - Candidates are expected to be enrolled full-time on a continuous basis.
+If a candidate cannot be enrolled continuously due to circumstances beyond their control they must apply to the Dean of Engineering and Forestry for a suspension.